mbdivya17/Business-Insights-360/README.md

 # Business Insights 360 Project:

-Problem Statement: AtliQ is a consumer goods electronics company having operations in various countries.
-Their business is growing rapidly and they still rely on excel files for data analytics.
-Excel files are hard to consume and not effective in generating insights.
-Also due to the lack of effective analytics the company faced a major loss in Latin America.
+Problem Statement: AtliQ, a rapidly growing consumer goods electronics company had been rely on excel files for data analytics.
+Due to the lack of effective analytics using excel the company faced a major loss in Latin America.

-Objective: To implement data anaysis using Power BI to draw insights effectively across various aspects such as Finance, Sales, Marketing & Supply Chain.
+Objective: To implement data analytics using Power BI to draw insights effectively across various aspects such as Finance, Sales, Marketing & Supply Chain.

 Tools used:
 •	MySQL